 How To Choose a Home Warranty

-Read sample contracts: Review sample contracts for coverage caps, exclusions, add-on limits, and coverage details.
+• Read sample contracts: Review sample contracts for coverage caps, exclusions, add-on limits, and coverage details.
 Meenan suggests choosing a home warranty company that provides easily accessible sample contracts with excluded items clearly listed.
+“I wouldn’t buy one if it didn’t show me a sample set of terms and conditions,” says Meenan.

 Does a Home Warranty Cover Existing Problems?

-Typically, home warranties do not cover existing conditions.
-However, American Home Shield is an exception, as it’s home warranty plans do cover items with pre-existing conditions.
-You can read our American Home Shield review to learn more.
+Typically, home warranties don't cover existing conditions.
+However, AHS is an exception, as its home warranty plans cover items with preexisting conditions within its standard plan.
+You can read our detailed American Home Shield review to learn more.

 What Is the Best Home Warranty Company With No Waiting Period?

-AFC Home Warranty is the best home warranty company with no waiting period for plans bought as part of the sale of a house.
-Most home warranty companies like Liberty Home Guard and American Home Shield have a 30-day waiting period.
-You can read our AFC Home Warranty review to learn more!
+AFC Home Warranty is the best home warranty with no waiting period for a new home sale.
+Coverage can begin immediately with a valid home inspection report after closing the home.
+Most home warranty companies have a 30-day waiting period.
+Read our AFC Home Warranty review to learn more.

 How Can You Avoid Home Warranty Scams?